We Spread: Reception

 In a starred review, Publishers Weekly called We Spread an "exquisite novel of psychological suspense".
-While Penny's unreliable narration leaves many unanswered questions, the reviewer felt the novel still "feels complete".
-They concluded that its exploration of "fears about growing old and losing control is unforgettable."
+While Penny's unreliable narration leaves many unanswered questions, the reviewer felt the novel still "feels complete", and concluded that its exploration of "fears about growing old and losing control is unforgettable."

 Writing in the Toronto Star, Steven W. Beattie said the fragmented, sparse text of We Spread mirrors Penny's surrealist and disjointed style of painting, while the book's large chunks of white space are analogous to her memory loss and confusion.
 Beattie opined that "on a thematic level, the overlap between surrealism and the discontinuity of creeping dementia is nicely subtle and understated."
 He added that despite the book's exploration of "heady" topics like aging and mortality, it "never feels lugubrious or preachy".

 In another starred review in Quill & Quire, Robert J. Wiersema wrote that We Spread is "powerful and puzzling", reminiscent of Robert Aickman's short story, "The Hospice", which has a similar "dreamlike narrative" and setting.
 Wiersema said Penny's "fragility and uncertainty" makes the narrative unstable, which is emphasized by Reid's use of poetry-like line breaks.
 While it is never clear whether what Penny is experiencing is because of her declining faculties, or if there really is something strange about the house, Wiersema stated that We Spread is not a mystery to be solved, it is an experience in itself.
 He added that this is "a powerful approach to storytelling, and a courageous one: to commit to ambiguity requires a leap of faith on the part of the reader, and a trust in the writer."

 Kirkus Reviews was a little more critical of We Spread.
 It said the story is "creepy", but not very subtle.
 Besides Penny, the other characters "function more as props", and speak "ominous[ly]" to "hammer home the point that things aren’t quite right in the facility".
 The review stated, "the novel has the tone of a horror movie directed by someone desperately afraid the audience is going to miss the point."
 It concluded that Reid's previous novels were "taut, original thrillers", but "[We Spread] is not one of them."

 The novel was shortlisted for the Governor General's Award for English-language fiction at the 2023 Governor General's Awards.